Periodic trends: Electronegativity

 The tendency of an atom in a molecule to attract the shared pair of electrons towards itself is known as electronegativity.
-It is a dimensionless property because it is only a tendency.
+It is a dimensionless quantity because it is only a tendency.
 The most commonly used scale to measure electronegativity was designed by Linus Pauling.
 The scale has been named the Pauling scale in his honour.
 According to this scale, fluorine is the most electronegative element, while cesium is the least electronegative element.

 Trend-wise, as one moves from left to right across a period in the modern periodic table, the electronegativity increases as the nuclear charge increases and the atomic size decreases.
 However, if one moves down in a group, the electronegativity decreases as atomic size increases due to the addition of a valence shell, thereby decreasing the atom's attraction to electrons.

-However, in group XIII (Boron Family), the electronegativity first decreases from boron to aluminium and then increases down the group.
+However, in group XIII (boron family), the electronegativity first decreases from boron to aluminium and then increases down the group.
 It is due to the fact that the atomic size increases as we move down the group, but at the same time the effective nuclear charge increases due to poor shielding of the inner d and f electrons.
 As a result, the force of attraction of the nucleus for the electrons increases and hence the electronegativity increases from aluminium to thallium.

 Valency

 The valency of an element is the number of electrons that must be lost or gained by an atom to obtain a stable electron configuration.
 In simple terms, it is the measure of the combining capacity of an element to form chemical compounds.
 Electrons found in the outermost shell are generally known as valence electrons; the number of valence electrons determines the valency of an atom.

-Trend-wise, while moving from left to right across a period, the number of valence electrons of elements increases and varies between 1 to 8.
-But the valency of elements first increases from 1 to 4, and then it decreases to zero as we reach the noble gases.
-However, as we move down in a group, the number of valence electrons does not change.
-Hence, all the elements of a particular group have the same valency.
-However, this periodic trend is sparsely followed for heavier elements, especially for the f-block and the transition metals.
-These elements show variable valency as these elements have d-orbital as the penultimate orbital and s-orbital as the outermost orbital.
-The energies of these (n-1)d and ns orbitals are relatively close.
+Trend-wise, while moving from left to right across a period, the number of valence electrons of elements increases and varies between one and eight.
+But the valency of elements first increases from 1 to 4, and then it decreases to 0 as we reach the noble gases.
+However, as we move down in a group, the number of valence electrons generally does not change.
+Hence, in many cases the elements of a particular group have the same valency.
+However, this periodic trend is not always followed for heavier elements, especially for the f-block and the transition metals.
+These elements show variable valency as these elements have a d-orbital as the penultimate orbital and an s-orbital as the outermost orbital.
+The energies of these (n-1)d and ns orbitals (e.g., 4d and 5s) are relatively close.